Latest from Twitter

 Last year, the band released a Greatest Hits compilation – featuring material released between 1993 and 2017.
 B-sides, outtakes, and some more left-field cuts were also included.

 Looking forward to new material, the US group’s fifteenth album ‘King’s Mouth’ – narrated by The Clash’s Mick Jones – is set for release next month.
-The follow-up to 2017’s ‘Oczy Mlody’ will arrive on April 13 via Warner Bros.
+The follow-up to 2017’s ‘Oczy Mlody’ will arrive on April 13 via Warner Records.

 In other news, The Flaming Lips’ frontman Wayne Coyne married his longtime partner Katy Weaver earlier this year.
 The ceremony was held at an Oklahoma rooftop venue, where the couple later posed inside the band’s plastic bubble prop.
 Coyne famously crowdsurfs inside the ball at live gigs.